krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 ### 2. &nbsp; Inserting a node

-Given an element `num` to be inserted, to maintain the property of the binary search tree "left subtree < root node < right subtree," the insertion operation proceeds as shown in the Figure 7-18 .
+Given an element `num` to be inserted, to maintain the property of the binary search tree "left subtree < root node < right subtree," the insertion operation proceeds as shown in Figure 7-18.

 1. **Finding the insertion position**: Similar to the search operation, start from the root node and loop downwards according to the size relationship between the current node value and `num` until passing through the leaf node (traversing to `None`) then exit the loop.
 2. **Insert the node at that position**: Initialize the node `num` and place it where `None` was.